yassineyahyaoui/Daily-Blog/README.md

 Then type:
 node app.js

-And open localhost:3000 and enjoy!
+Then open localhost:3000 and enjoy!

 You need to install node first in order to open the project!